 Executive Committee Member

 Gareth Jones (PhD) trained in epidemiology at the University of Manchester where he gained his PhD for research examining the aetiology of low back pain in schoolchildren.
 Following this, he was appointed as a Lecturer in Rheumatic Disease Epidemiology in Manchester and worked on a number of studies examining the aetiology and outcome of musculoskeletal pain disorders.
-He moved to Aberdeen in 2005 to take up the position of Senior Lecturer, and latterly Reader of Epidemiology and Deputy Head of the Epidemiology Group.
+He moved to Aberdeen in 2005 where he is currently Professor in Epidemiology and Deputy Head of the Epidemiology Group (www.abdn.ac.uk/epidemiology).

-Gareth’s main research interests are in the epidemiology and outcome of musculoskeletal disorders, with a major focus on spondyloarthritis.
 He is one of the lead investigators of SIRAS (the Scotland Registry for Ankylosing Spondylitis) and the BSRBR-AS (the British Society for Rheumatology Biologics Register in Ankylosing Spondylitis).
-He is also chief investigator of DyNAMISM , a large UK-wide study of the role of non-steroidal anti-inflammatory drugs and MRI in spondyloarthritis, and of the BSRBR-AS’s sister register in psoriatic arthritis, the BSRBR-PsA.
+He is also chief investigator of DyNAMISM , a large UK-wide study of the role of non-steroidal anti-inflammatory drugs and MRI in spondyloarthritis.

 Executive Committee Member